mdb/terraform-provider-example/README.md

 A basic [Terraform](http://terraform.io) provider example.

-This repo also seeks to illustrate a presumed bug within Terraform wherein a resource with a `connection` key of type `TypeList` seemingly does not work;
+This repo also seeks to illustrate a feature opportunity within Terraform wherein a provider resource with a `connection` key of type `TypeList` seemingly yields in misleading error message, as [`connection` is a reserved word](https://www.terraform.io/docs/provisioners/connection.html);
 the key must be named something other than `connection`.
+In such a scenario, error output other than `"connection": required field is not set` could be helpful.

 ## To observe the bug
 ```